Aleeya-haider/task-manager-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.

-A user interface built with Angular and typescript encapsulates basic CRUD operation of task manager application.
+A user interface built with Angular and typescript encapsulates basic CRUD operations of task manager application.
 It also uses
 Tailwind and scss classes for styling across the platform.

 ## Description

-This mdoule is designed to handle CRUD opertaions related to Tasks.
+This module is designed to handle CRUD opertaions related to Tasks.

 -   *User*: The standard user role, user can view, edit, delete and create new Tasks.

 ## Modules

-The Task Manager appliaction is modular, with each module dedicated to a specific functionality within the application.
+The Task Manager application is modular, with each module dedicated to a specific functionality within the application.
 Here's an overview of the modular structure:

 -   *Create Task*: Redirects user to a page where user can create a task using an Angular Reactive form.
 -   *Edit Task*: Redirects user to a page where the existing task is editible, user can save changes and view the edited task on the task list page.